clickstorm/cs_file_meta_fill/README.md

 - There is a Hook included which is called every time a file is updated (via Backend) and is missing title or alternative metadata.
 - There is a Scheduler Task to batch process file_metadata entries
+- It stores the original file names on file uploads and prioritizes these if existent

 ## Usage